-Join Hannah Moloney & Lis Bastian with guests Nick Ritar and David Holmgren for seven days of intensive permaculture teacher training.
-This week will change the way you think about education, and enable you to take action towards a permaculture teaching career.
+Join Hannah Moloney, Brendan Morse, Nick Ritar + Rosemary Morrow for seven days of intensive permaculture teacher training that will change the way you think about education, and enable you to take action towards a permaculture teaching career.

 Permaculture teacher training can build your ability to empower others with life-changing skills.
 Learn how to pass on knowledge of permaculture theory and practice in a way that creates real change within your students, and activates entire communities.

 This intensive 7-day residential course will cover many essential and practical aspects of permaculture teaching that can then be applied to PDC teaching, community permaculture education, permaculture school garden teaching and many other forms of knowledge transfer.

 Our stellar teaching team are all very well known for their pragmatic and effective approaches to creating Permaculture systems and effectively teaching others, across an incredibly broad range of environments.

 Their knowledge on how to create abundance, food security and successful sustainable farming models, no matter what the country, is extensive.

 In addition to being much valued permaculture designers and educators, Hannah, Brendan and Nick are also passionate about permaculture teacher training.

 You will leave this course with an understanding of: